tkhamez/finance-check/README.md

-# finance-check
+# Finance Check

-Reads tax information from corporation wallets.
+An application for EVE Online to read tax related information from corporation wallets.

 ## Requirements